cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 This CIP addresses the issues described in the `Motivation` section:

-1. **Complexity in Writing Client-Side Logic for DApps**: The minimal amount of code required for DApp to interact with the wallet has been dramatically reduced.<br><br>
+1. **Complexity in Writing Client-Side Logic for DApps**: The minimal amount of code required for DApp to interact with the wallet has been dramatically reduced.

 2. **Integration Difficulties**: The interaction between DApp and wallet is now easily mapped onto the logic of the wallet's interaction with the end user.
-Declarative rather than imperative.<br><br>
+Declarative rather than imperative.

 3. **Privacy Issues**: The wallet is no longer obliged to disclose all information and decides for itself what data can be published and what cannot.
-Now it is responsible for managing UTxO and other crucial aspects, as it should be.<br><br>
+Now it is responsible for managing UTxO and other crucial aspects, as it should be.

-4. **Current Role of Wallets**: The wallet now acts as a wallet, not a "submit endpoint," and the DApp acts as its client, not a substitute.<br><br>
+4. **Current Role of Wallets**: The wallet now acts as a wallet, not a "submit endpoint," and the DApp acts as its client, not a substitute.

 5. **Scalable Complexity**: The complexity of the code on the DApp side now precisely matches the complexity of the tasks it solves.
-Nothing superfluous.<br><br>
+Nothing superfluous.

 6. **Reducing Dependencies**: DApp developers are no longer required to use libraries for working with Cardano CDDL to interact with the wallet, if there is no need for them.
-The pipeline has become smooth and sequential, reducing the number of failure points.<br><br>
+The pipeline has become smooth and sequential, reducing the number of failure points.

 7. **Lack of abstraction**: DApps no longer need to adapt to every low-level change in Cardano.
-They now have an **abstraction layer** that solves this problem once and for all.<br><br>
+They now have an **abstraction layer** that solves this problem once and for all.

 8. **Security**: The creation of transactions is now fully controlled by the user's wallet and does not leave its confines.
-Users can be confident that third parties are not involved in managing their funds.<br><br>
+Users can be confident that third parties are not involved in managing their funds.

-9. **Trustful system**: Users no longer have to trust DApps and can safely connect their wallets to new applications without the risk of misuse on their part.<br><br>
+9. **Trustful system**: Users no longer have to trust DApps and can safely connect their wallets to new applications without the risk of misuse on their part.

+10. **One DApp - One Account**: This standard allows DApps to use multiple accounts of a single wallet simultaneously.

 ## Path to Active